-Eight of the above courses need to be taught by instructors with the Harvard instructor designation.
-The thesis courses are ordinarily taught by a Harvard instructor.
-However, if you work in a lab outside of Harvard University and wish to pursue your thesis research there, then you will need to complete the Harvard instructor requirement through the core requirements.
+Eight of the above courses (32 credits) need to be taught by instructors with the Harvard instructor designation.
+The thesis course is ordinarily taught by a Harvard instructor.
+However, if you work in a lab outside of Harvard University and wish to pursue your thesis research there, then you will need to complete the 32-credit Harvard instructor requirement through core requirements.

 Admissions: Earn Your Way In

-To begin the admission process, you simply register—no application required—for the following three, four-credit, graduate-level degree courses:
+To begin the admission process, you simply register—no application required—for the following three, four-credit, graduate-level degree courses (available online):

 - BIOS 200 Proseminar: Introduction to Graduate Studies and Scholarly Writing in the Biological Sciences

 - Before registering, you'll need to pass our online test of critical reading and writing skills test or earn a B or higher in EXPO 42c Writing in the Sciences.